 The Audit Committee obtains assurance of the internal control and risk management environment through an agreed programme of audits carried out by the Internal Audit function and risk assurance work carried out by the Risk Management function.
+The activities of the second and third lines of defence are co-ordinated to pay particular attention to the key risks and issues facing the business.

-The plan of Risk Assurance activity is supplemented by a series of quarterly Risk and Control Self Assessments carried out by the first line of defence teams.
+The plan of Risk Assurance activity is supplemented by a series of quarterly Risk and Control Self Assessments carried out by the first line of defence teams and reported via the second line to the relevant Board and ExCo Committees.